entelecheia/sustaina-graph/README.md

 ## Contributing

 We welcome contributions to SustainaGraph!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details.
+Please see our [contributing guidelines] for more details.

 ## License

-SustainaGraph is licensed under the [MIT License](LICENSE.md).
+SustainaGraph is licensed under the [MIT License][license-url].

 ## Acknowledgements